 That said, both a HELOC and a home equity loan use your home as collateral.
 If you default, you could lose your property.

-If you don't want to get caught up in another borrowing arrangement, you can try to sell your home and relocate.
-You don't have a loan to pay back, but you do have the expense of finding a new place to live and moving into it.
+If you don’t want to get caught up in another borrowing arrangement, you can try to sell your home and relocate in order to improve your small business debt-to-income ratio.
+You don’t have a loan to pay back, but you do have the expense of finding a new place to live and moving into it.

 Thanks to EasyKnock, there is another option.
-Sell and Stay allows you to sell your home and receive the equity but stay in place as a tenant, paying rent to EasyKnock until you choose to repurchase your home or relocate.
+Sell & Stay allows you to sell your home and convert the equity but stay in place as a tenant, paying rent to EasyKnock until you choose to repurchase your home or relocate.

 With this option, you get the best of both worlds.
 It’s not a loan, so you don’t have to have a low DTI, nor do you have another debt to pay back.
 And you can use the cash you receive to pay back other debts and get your small business debt-to-income ratio under control.